 Both Kirunguru and Percy Davies Special Schools have close links with local primary schools and work to have children integrated into mainstream education where that is a suitable option.

-Vision Africa has also worked with parents of children with special needs to set up local support groups.
+Vision Africa has also worked with parents of children with disabilities to set up local support groups.
 Through these groups, parents can network rather than feel isolated and information about relevant opportunities for their children can be shared.

-In all the work that we support with children with special needs there is one over-riding goal – to give them the opportunity to reach their potential.
+In all the work that we support with children with disabilities there is one over-riding goal – to give them the opportunity to reach their potential.